Kynato/Sudoku/README.md

 # Sudoku
 Nothing really interesting.
 There is propably like tons of sudoku solvers on the internet.
 This one is basically just my own take on it.

-First milestone will be working solving algorithm Second milestone will be adding GUI
+If I get this algorithm to work, then I might consider adding a nice GUI with the help of pygame library